-What is your style in capstone proposal writing?
+What is your style in accounting, IT or marketing capstone project writing?
 Check out this post and learn about the MBTI writing style that you may want to use in your paper.
 Also, consider the learning types highlighted in this post.

 Facts for people with different learning styles: